ayobolak/Netflix-Visual-Analytics-Project/README.md

 The following Jupyter Notebooks are included in this repository:

-- `Netflix_Analysis.ipynb` — Main Python notebook (cleaning, exploration, visualization)
+- `Netflix Show Movies.ipynb` — Main Python notebook (cleaning, exploration, visualization)
-- `Netflix_R_Chart.R` — R script for generating a ratings distribution chart
+- `Netflix Show movies R.R` — R script for generating a ratings distribution chart
 - `Netflix_shows_movies_cleaned.csv` — Cleaned dataset used in Python and R

 ---